ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 This document is a product of the MASQUE Working Group, and the author thanks all MASQUE enthusiasts for their contibutions.
 This proposal was inspired directly or indirectly by prior work from many people.
 In particular, the author would like to thank Eric Rescorla for suggesting to use an HTTP method to proxy UDP.
 Thanks to Lucas Pardue for their inputs on this document.
+The extensibility design in this document came out of the HTTP Datagrams Design Team, whose members were Alan Frindell, Alex Chernyakhovsky, Ben Schwartz, Eric Rescorla, Lucas Pardue, Marcus Ihlar, Martin Thomson, Mike Bishop, Tommy Pauly, Victor Vasiliev, and the author of this document.